EDCD/EDDI/SpeechResponder/Help.md

 SecurityLevelDetails() takes a single argument of the security level for which you want more information.

 At current this does not have a lot of use as the security level object only contains its name, but expect it to be expanded in future.

+### Log()

+This function will write the supplied text to EDDI's log.

+Log() takes a single argument of the string to log.